zsc/llama_infer/README.md

     --output_dir /data/llama/hf/
 ```

-Here we assume the converted weigths are in `/data/llama/hf/` .
+Here we assume the converted weights are in `/data/llama/hf/` .

 ### Hack for tokenizer (may not be required)
 If tokeinizer complains, please setup a soft link to make it happy.